Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Bifurcation analysis in the 2D system

 We now perform a numerical exploration with {\sc MatCont}~\cite{book:Govaerts2011} in order to identify the most relevant bifurcations when parameters $e$ or $b$ are varied slowly: Upon varying $b$, different decaying bacteria rate scenarios are explored; meanwhile, variations of $e$ reveal the impact of having several response rates as well as different production rates.
 We focus our analysis on the way bacteria decaying rates coordinate the emergence of oscillations.

 Figure~\ref{Fig:4.5} depicts bifurcation diagrams of system~\eqref{eq:4.10} for parameters $e$ and $b$.
-In the left-hand panel, two saddle-node~(SN) points are identified at $e_1$ and $e_2$ (see Fig.~\ref{Fig:4.5}(a)), where the system posses only one unstable or stable steady-state for $e<e_1$ and $e>e_2$, respectively.
-On the other hand, in Fig.~\ref{Fig:4.5}(b), two SN points are shown at $b_1$ and $b_2$ in addition to a Hopf point (denoted by H, for simplicity) at~$b_3$.
-This Hopf bifurcation is supercritical as the first numerically computed Lyapunov coefficient is negative.
-Hence, for $b_1<b<b_3$ a stable limit cycle arises and coexists with the stable equilibrium at the lower branch.
-This opens the door for the emergence of synchronising dynamics for $b<b_3$ under suitable initial conditions.
+In the left-hand panel, two saddle-node~(SN) points are identified at $e_1$ and $e_2$ (see Fig.~\ref{Fig:4.5}(a)), where the system {possesses} only one unstable or stable steady-state for $e<e_1$ and $e>e_2$, respectively, { and three coexisting equilibrium points for $e_1<e<e_2$.
+Note that the case $e=e_1$ corresponds to the nullcline arrangement in Fig.~\ref{Fig:4.2}(a); the scenario with $e_1<e<e_2$ relates to Fig.~\ref{Fig:4.2}(b); the case $e=e_2$ corresponds to Fig.~\ref{Fig:4.2}(c); and $e>e_2$ is associated with Fig.~\ref{Fig:4.2}(d)}.
+On the other hand, in Fig.~\ref{Fig:4.5}(b), {after setting $e=3$} two SN points are shown at $b_1$ and $b_2$ in addition to a Hopf point (denoted by H, for simplicity) at~$b_3$. {In both panels of Fig.~\ref{Fig:4.5}, the black curves represent asymptotically stable equilibria, the discontinuous branch between the two SN points is a saddle point, and the upper dashed curve is a repeller.} This Hopf bifurcation is supercritical as the first numerically computed Lyapunov coefficient is negative. {Hence, for $b_3<b<b_4$ a stable limit cycle arises and coexists with the stable equilibrium at the lower branch.
+This paves the way for the emergence of synchronising dynamics under suitable initial conditions, as a result of the limit-cycle branch that originates from the H point and terminates at the lightly dashed saddle branch at $b_4$, suggesting the potential occurrence of homoclinic orbits.}